EU leaders look to end Apple-style tax avoidance schemes

 The summit was originally called to discuss energy policy and tax coordination, but press reports in Britain, France and the United States exposing how little tax major international companies have been paying by carefully structuring their European operations has forced the issue up the agenda.

-That followed reports that the British unit of Amazon (AMZN.O) paid just $3.7 million tax on 2012 sales of $6.5 billion, and similar revelations concerning Google’s (GOOG.O) and Starbucks’s (SBUX.O) UK operations.
+That followed reports that the British unit of Amazon paid just $3.7 million tax on 2012 sales of $6.5 billion, and similar revelations concerning Google’s and Starbucks’s UK operations.

 In all, officials have said that tax avoidance and evasion costs the EU around 1 trillion euros a year.